-The first phase, ongoing now, is a safety trial to make sure the vaccine is not dangerous and that it provokes an effective immune response.
+The first phase, now underway, is a safety trial to make sure that the vaccine is not dangerous and that it causes an effective immune response.
 In March, 45 people were asked to volunteer at a facility in Seattle.

 The 20-page consent form that volunteers are signing (you can download and read it in the box below), recognizes that there may be risks.